maykar/compact-custom-header/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Do not post an issue here until you have read the readme and have cleared both your browser's and CCH's cache.
-Submit report if problem persists.
+Submit report if the issue persists.
 title: ''
 labels: ''
 assignees: ''